Bernice M. Grass Obituary (2022) Kearney Hub

 Private family burial will be at the Kearney Cemetery prior to services.

-Visitation will be 5-7 p.m.
+Visitation will be from 5-7 p.m.
 Wednesday at Horner Lieske McBride & Kuhl Funeral and Cremation Services.

 Memorials are suggested to First United Methodist Church.